What If Multiple People Caused My Car Accident?

 If you’re seriously injured by a collision that was caused by multiple drivers, you should hire an Atlanta car accident lawyer at your earliest opportunity.
 Insurance carriers love these cases because they can try and justify a lowball settlement offer by pointing the finger at the driver that they don’t insure.
 Don’t let the insurance carriers add insult to your injuries.

-The lawyers at Allen & Scofield Injury Lawyers, LLC have litigated disputed liability car accidents cases and car accidents caused by multiple people for over three decades.
+The lawyers at Graham Scofield Injury Lawyers have litigated disputed liability car accidents cases and car accidents caused by multiple people for over three decades.
 We welcome the opportunity to prove to the insurance carriers that their excuses won’t hold up in court.
 If multiple people are responsible for causing the collision, we will take them all to court and let the jury decide how much compensation each defendant should pay to make our client whole.